pandastrike/huxley/README.md

 ## API Server
 ### Installation
 The Huxley API server is easily installed via npm.
-You can run this locally on your machine, in a Docker container, or on a cloud instance.
+You can run the server locally on your machine, in a Docker container, or on a cloud instance.

+There are a couple prerequisites.

+Now, install the API server and activate.
 ```shell
 npm install pandastrike/huxley
 coffee --nodejs --harmony huxley/huxley-api/src/index.coffee
 ```
 By default, the API server responds to HTTP requests on port 8080.
 Wherever you end up running the API server, you'll need to point your CLI tool at it (see below).
-So remember its URL and share it with your team.
+So remember the server's URL and share it with your team.

 ## CLI Tool
 ### Installation